ruspio/MultiplayerCourse/README.md

-# Unreal Engine 5 C++ Multiplayer: Co-Op Game – Course Project
+# Unreal Engine 5 C++ Multiplayer: Co-Op Game – Course Section 1 & 2 Project

 This repository contains code and project files developed during the **"Unreal Engine 5 C++ Multiplayer: Make Your Own Co-Op Game"** course by GameDev.tv.
 The project focuses on building a cooperative multiplayer shooter game using Unreal Engine 5 and C++.